ooni/probe-cli/CONTRIBUTING.md

 Please, make sure you read [OONI Software Development Guidelines]( https://ooni.org/post/ooni-software-development-guidelines/).
 We try in general to follow these guidelines when working on ooni/probe-cli.
-In the unlikely care where those guidelines conflict with this document, this document will take precedence.
+In the unlikely case where those guidelines conflict with this document, this document will take precedence.

 ## Golang Resources